hulloanson/agile-tg-bot/README.md

 # Agile TG bot

-A telegram bot to streamline day-to-day agile operations
+A telegram bot to streamline day-to-day agile operations and also used to learn rust code.

 ## Planned features